 Tips to Harvest Cannabis While Growing Outdoors

-Sativas are the many different strains that come from from areas close to the equator.
+Sativas are the many different strains that come from areas close to the equator.
 These need long summers to grow, and growers in hot regions prefer them.

 On the other hand, the strains that withstand harsh, cold climates are indicas.
 These plants tend to finish faster.